ilya-light/tasktab/README.md

 # tasktab
-List with tasks in C
+TODO list in C

+# Build and run

+Clone this repository
+Execute run.sh